 transition plan.
 Its purpose is to create a smooth transition to whatever she plans to do after high school.
 That might include going to college or going straight to work.

-But what if it seems like your child’s learning and attention issues might be a big obstacle to finding employment?
+But what if it seems like your child’s learning and thinking differences might be a big obstacle to finding employment?
 Or to keeping a job once she gets it?

 Depending on her needs, she might be able to get help from the vocational rehabilitation (VR) agency in your state.
 VR services are for people with all types of disabilities.
 The services are designed to help with work, education and independent living.

 It’s also important to know that the requirements to qualify for VR are different from those for special education.
 Plus, they vary from state to state.
 Even if your child has had an IEP, she must apply and qualify for VR services.
-And her learning or attention issue has to be a major barrier to her getting and keeping a job.
+And her learning or thinking difference has to be a major barrier to her getting and keeping a job.